eagletrt/pytlm/README.md

 # [144 rows x 8 columns]
 ```

-## To Do
+## Features

-- Allow to load only a selected set of logs and not the entire folder tree
+[x] Allow to load only a selected set of logs and not the entire folder tree
+[ ] Use timestamps as dataframe indexes, parsed as a DateTimeIndex instead of Int64Index
+[ ] Resample dataframes at a specified frequency
+[ ] Align dataframes if first/last timestamps do not match